Are we there yet?: Standards based assessment for mastery learning in physical education – issues with ‘I can’ statements.

 We must move away from the checklist mentality of learning and think about learning as progressive and where learning targets are constantly revisited.
 It is the process (journey) targets that are important for it is a focus on the processes that deliver the results, rather than the results themselves that drive learning and progress.
 CPD is required that develops teacher expertise in this respect, so that in 2020 if the PE and Sport Premium is discontinued we will have built knowledge capacity and capability for sustainability within the system and ticking boxes will be a thing of the past.
 Are we there yet?
 Hopefully reading and responding to this ‘call to action’ leads us on track.
 We’re getting there!

 We run our Standards-Based Assessment For Mastery Learning course regularly through the school year.
 We are based at The Stables Business Centre, Worcestershire, but also run courses in Liverpool, Manchester and London.
 Contact andrew@afTLC.com or call 07803 603450 for details of courses.
-Andrew is the Association for Physical Education’s national lead on assessment.
+Andrew is the Association for Physical Education’s national lead on curriculum and assessment.

 The course costs £190+VAT and includes two-course luncheon and unlimited tea and coffee.
 It also includes a colour bound course booklet and a 2GB memory stick with background documents and the PowerPoint used and course certification.